 Remember that it’s very much about how many of your emails actually get to their destination.
 If they are classified as spam, either by anti-spam filters, or what’s worse, by your prospects, you may be blocked after just a few hours from hitting ‘send’.

-Again, I know there’s may more email service providers, and I’ll gladly include them here if you let me know which one you use.
+Again, I know there are may more email service providers, and I’ll gladly include them here if you let me know which one you use.

 All in all